 Dissident Voice is an internet newsletter dedicated to challenging the distortions and lies of the corporate press and the privileged classes it serves.
 The goal of Dissident Voice is to provide hard hitting, thought provoking and even entertaining news and commentaries on politics and culture that can serve as ammunition in struggles for peace and social justice.

-DV Founder and Publisher Sunil K. Sharma is a musician, writer/researcher, and merry agitator based in Santa Rosa, CA. He did his undergraduate work in Music at Sonoma State University.
+DV Founder Sunil K. Sharma is a musician, writer/researcher, and merry agitator based in Santa Rosa, CA. He did his undergraduate work in Music at Sonoma State University.
 He is formerly a researcher with the media watchdog group Project Censored, and is co-author of The Current Plight of the Kosovo Roma, a groundbreaking survey based on the field research and compiled reports of historian Paul Polansky, published by Voice of Roma in Graton, CA. His articles have appeared in Z Magazine, CounterPunch, Yellow Times, Palestine Chronicle, and Left Turn among others.
 He has also contributed essays to the book Left Out!
 How Liberals Helped Reelect George W. Bush by Joshua Frank.
 Sunil performs music frequently in the Northern California Bay Area.
 He is a composer and guitarist for Reality Check, a violently anti-“smooth jazz”, jazz-rock quintet.
 He recorded “Faces in the Mirror,” a CD of his original compositions.
 He can be reached at: gro.eciovtnedissidnull@rotide.

 DV Co-Editor Kim Petersen enjoys scuba diving, working out, and advancing the struggle for a world based on principles of peaceful and equitable sharing and respect for the environment and life … and Anton Berg marzipan.
-He studied at universities in occupied “British Columbia,” Canada and Norway.
+He studied at universities in occupied First Nations territory (“British Columbia,” “Canada”) and Norway.
 His essays appear in books, newspapers, and webzines, and he has been a contributing writer to Dissident Voice since 2002.
-He can be reached at: gro.eciovtnedissidnull@mik.
+If interested in having a book reviewed, email Kim at: gro.eciovtnedissidnull@mik.